New York City's 8th City Council district

 New York City's 8th City Council district is one of 51 districts in the New York City Council.
-It has been represented by Democrat Diana Ayala since 2018, succeeding fellow Democrat and former Council Speaker Melissa Mark-Viverito.
+It has been represented by Democrat Elsie Encarnacion since 2026, succeeding term-limited fellow Democrat Diana Ayala.
+Among the seat's former occupants includes former Council Speaker Melissa Mark-Viverito.

 Geography

 District 8 covers several majority-Hispanic neighborhoods in northern Manhattan and the South Bronx, including Mott Haven, Port Morris, most of East Harlem, and parts of Highbridge, Concourse, and Longwood.
 Randalls and Wards Islands are also a part of the district.

 The district overlaps with Manhattan Community Board 11 and Bronx Community Boards 1, 2, and 4, and with New York's 12th, 13th, and 15th congressional districts.
 It also overlaps with the 29th, 30th, and 32nd districts of the New York State Senate, and with the 68th, 77th, 84th, and 85th districts of the New York State Assembly.

 The district is one of three in the City Council to span two different boroughs, the others being the 34th district in Brooklyn and Queens and the 50th district in Brooklyn and Staten Island.
 Although the 8th district's population is split evenly across Manhattan and the Bronx, its five most recent councilmembers have all hailed from Manhattan.